rolling-scopes-school/devops/modules/10.Containers/README.md

    * Configuring Persistent Volumes for data persistence.
 3. **Introduction to Helm**
    * Packaging, sharing, and deploying applications using Helm charts.

+## How to do the task?

+### 1. Sign into Killercoda

+You could use your Github account

+### 2. Take the entire workshop - [Workshop Link](https://killercoda.com/rsschool/course/modules/ansible-workshop)

+Once you finish it, do not close the environment!

+### 3. Execute an `echo` command with your github name in the KillerCoda environment console

+For example `$echo rsschool-repository`

+### 4. Validate your participation!

+Take a screenshot of the completion screen `Thanks for participating in this Workshop!` and your github name in the KillerCoda environment console.
+Besides, it should contain the date and time.

+### 5. Cross-check

+Upload a screenshot to the RS School portal.
+Your result will be cross-checked by another student of the course, and you will have to check someone else result.